nella17/NYCU-compiler-f23/docs/hw5.md

 For simplicity, you can pass the array variables by value.

+If you prefer to pass them by address like what C does, remember that you'll need to access them with two memory loads.
+Additionally, note that a local array has a different meaning from a parameter array: for the former, the entire array is held on the stack, while for the latter, only the address of the first element is stored.

 #### String Type

 There is no string concatenation in test cases, so you don't need to allocate dynamic memory for a string variable.
+A unique string literal will be allocated only once throughout the program, and different variables refer to it through its address (or symbol).

-- Defining a local string variable 'st' will be translated into the following `RISC-V` instructions.
+- Defining a local string variable with symbol 'st' (the symbol does not have to be the same as the variable name) will be translated into the following `RISC-V` instructions.

   ```assembly
       .section	.rodata